Haaxor1689/eslint-config/README.md

-Eslint config I use in my projects
+Eslint config I use in my projects.
+Also comes with a Prettier config.

 ## Usage